dkundel/about-me/README.md

 ## 👨‍💻 Biography

 Dominik is a Developer Evangelist for Twilio in San Francisco.
-He has a passion for JavaScript, hackathons, teaching and good whiskey.
-You will usually find him speaking at meetups and conferences, mentoring at hackathons and workshops or working on open source projects.
+He loves tinkering with anything that can run JavaScript, from the front-end over servers to CLIs and [coffee machines](https://moin.world/2017/04/01/how-we-hacked-our-coffee-machine-with-javascript/), he ran JavaScript anywhere he could.
+You can find him tweeting [@dkundel](https://twitter.com/dkundel) or working on open source projects for [CodeExchange](https://www.twilio.com/code-exchange) and [Twilio Labs](https://www.twilio.com/labs).
+In his spare time he's working on [cocktail, food and photography projects](https://instagram.com/cocktail.and.code).

 ### 🎤 Examples of Previous Talks